rcmp-grc/rcmp-grc.github.io/careers-carrieres/application-candidature-3-1-en.md

     <li>use the following date format: YYYY/MM/DD</li>
     <li>incorrect or incomplete forms may cause a considerable delay in your recruiting process and may lead to your file being closed</li>
   </ul>
-  <p>To be able to fill and save our PDF forms, you must first download them to your computer and open them with <a href="https://get.adobe.com/reader/otherversions/">Adobe Reader® 10</a> (or a more recent version).
-Note that mobile devices cannot be used to open and fill PDF forms.</p>
+  <p>To be able to complete and save our PDF forms, you must first download them to your computer and open them with <a href="https://get.adobe.com/reader/otherversions/">Adobe Reader® 10</a> (or a more recent version).
+Note that mobile devices cannot be used to open and complete PDF forms.</p>
 </section>

 <nav aria-label="Pagination" class="rcmp-content-page rcmp-content-page--block" id="rcmp-content-page" style="display: block;">